nomadiqltd/FinNews/README.md

 3. # **Known Improvements:**

 - The toolbar navigation works well with smaller less complex back stack, but in a larger app then this could require a different approach with third parties depending on the use case etc
-- Offline support - use of a snackbar to inform userr there is poor or no connectivity.
+- Offline support - use of a snackbar to inform the user there is poor or no internet connectivity.
-- Persist the Articles so the user always has access even when offline.
+- Persist the Articles to local storage so the user always has access even when offline.

 # **Out of Scope**
 - Offline mode